 As to the funeral, the record indicates that cremation became the only funeral ceremony of choice.
-Following the Khmer tradition implanted by Kaundinya, the Hindu practice of cremation was also enforced by the Chenla King.
+Following the Khmer tradition implanted by Kaundinya, the Hindu practice of cremation became now enforced under the Chenla Kings.

 Funerals are conducted in this way: the children of the deceased go seven days without eating, shave their heads as a sign of mourning and utter loud cries.
 The relatives assemble with monks and nuns of Buddha or the Hindu Priests, who attend the deceased by chanting and playing various musical instruments.
 These corpses are burned on a pyre made of every kind of aromatic wood; the ashes are collected in a gold or silver urn to be thrown into deep water.
 The poor use earthenware urn, painted in different colors.
 There are also those who content to abandon the body in the mountains, leaving the job of devouring it to the wild beats.

 The funeral ceremonies were described to be of both Hindu and Buddhist tradition.
 It indicates that the people still hold on to the Buddhist tradition side by side with Hindu.
 Last and not least, the text also provides geographical information about the country.